DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/if-your-application-is-unsuccessful.md

 ## Get advice on what to do next

-A teacher training adviser can help you improve your application if you have been unsuccessful for free.
+A teacher training adviser can provide free support to help you improve your application if it was unsuccessful.

 They can support you with: